simpleanalytics/docs/_docs/31_integrations/35_chartbrew.md

 The data we get gives us a **histogram** array that contains the page views and visitors.
 The first dataset we created is for the Page Views so let's display this on the chart.

 When you press "Done", you will see a straight line on the chart.
 This is because Chartbrew tries to do a **count** operation by default.
-Change the operation on the **Y-Axis** with "No operation" and the chart will show all the page views like in the API response.
+Change the operation on the **Y-Axis** with "No operation".
+The chart will show all the page views like in the API response.

 <img class="border" src="/images/chartbrew-y-axis.png" alt="Y-axis in Chartbrew" />